 Most clinical trials are designated as phase I, II, or III, and are based upon specific questions that a particular study is seeking to answer.
-In most cases, the following is true:
+These phases are defined by the Food and Drug Administration in the Code of Federal Regulations.

 - Phase I examination of a new drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range and identify potential side effects. - Phase II the study drug or treatment is given to a larger group of people (100-300) and further measured for effectiveness and safety.
-Dosage of medication may be increased to determine toxicity levels. - Phase III the study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness within a sizable population, monitor side effects and toxicity levels, compare it to the standard treatments, and further determine safety.
+Dosage of medication may be increased to determine toxicity levels. - Phase III the study drug or treatment is given to large groups of people (300-3,000) to confirm its effectiveness within a sizable population, monitor side effects and toxicity levels, compare it to the standard treatments, and further determine safety.